Supply Chain and Product Investigations¶

 Risks and Considerations¶

 If you are technical, look for ways to split decryption keys into (Shamir Secret) Shards.
-This allows you to split the key into several pieces, disturb, and only if a certain number come together does the key reform.
-Look to projects like ssss and storaj for examples.
-Hashes of these shards can be used to create so-called “insurance files” which may be of use to the investigator, however is out of scope of this article.
+This allows you to split the key into several pieces, and only if a certain number of pieces come together does the key reform.
+Look at projects like ssss and storaj for examples.
+Hashes of these shards can be used to create so-called “insurance files” which may be of use to the investigator, however is out of scope of this section.

 Successful supply chain research often requires field research in addition to online data collection and shipments tracking.
 Field research can be high-risk, especially in some areas where corruption is rife, where investigators and journalists have little protection, or where violence occurs frequently.
 This kind of work is usually carried out in teams and under detailed plans for physical and digital security.
 High-risk work should only be undertaken by experienced investigators.

 Companies usually have multiple customers and suppliers, often hundreds.
 There are, therefore, many forks in the road when it comes to following the trail of the products you are investigating.
 Make such choices carefully and base them on knowledge, facts and information rather than on gut feelings.
 An assessment of the difficulty of research and operating in specific jurisdictions for instance is a rational way of making such decisions.